GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   -n, --name=name
       Name of the assembly; if not specified, will be guessed using the sequence file name

-  -o, --out=out
-      [default: ./config.json] path to config file in JB2 installation directory to write out to.
-      Creates ./config.json if nonexistent

   -t, --type=indexedFasta|bgzipFasta|twoBit|chromSizes|custom
       type of sequence, by default inferred from sequence file